Undergraduate Academic Standing

 Appealing Academic Suspension

-Due to compelling and verifiable circumstances such as personal, family, medical, psychological, or any other emergency or special academic consideration, a student subject to Academic Suspension may request a hearing before Committee C (Faculty and Student Affairs).
-If Committee C so decides, the student may be permitted to return for an additional semester on Academic Probation.
+Due to compelling and verifiable circumstances such as personal, family, medical, psychological, or any other emergency or special academic consideration, a student subject to Academic Suspension may request a hearing before Faculty-Student Affairs Committee.
+If the committee so decides, the student may be permitted to return for an additional semester on Academic Probation.
 Except for extenuating circumstances such as personal or family medical/psychological emergency, a student who is suspended for academic reasons cannot be readmitted before three terms (including the summer term) have elapsed.
-Students wishing to appeal to Committee C should contact the Registrar's Office for forms and deadlines.
+Students wishing to appeal to Faculty-Student Affairs Committee should contact the Registrar's Office for forms and deadlines.